hisurfadvisory/MACROSS/ncore/README.md

  <br>
 	&emsp;<b>C.</b> slp() = Sleep function; provide it the number of seconds you want your script to pause; pass 'm' as a second param to use milliseconds.<br>

-	Usage:<br>
+	Usage:
 	slp 2   # This pauses your script for 2 seconds
 <br>
 	&emsp;<b>D.</b> startUp() = This is the first function to run when MACROSS loads.
 It sets many of the default variable values, and checks to see if programs like wireshark are installed.
 It sets these values to $true for your scripts to be aware of (and you can add other checks as necessary for other installed software):<br>
 	&emsp;&emsp;$MONTY = python3 is installed<br>
 	&emsp;&emsp;$SHARK = wireshark is installed<br>
 	&emsp;&emsp;$MAPPER = nmap is installed<br>
 <br>
 <br>
 	&emsp;<b>E.</b> chooseMod() = This function builds the main menu screen in MACROSS.
-It reads the contents of the nmods folder, strips out file extensions, and creates hashtables using the script names and the descriptions found in the first line of those scripts.
+It reads the contents of the modules folder, strips out file extensions, and creates hashtables using the script names and the descriptions found in the first line of those scripts.
 If the startUp() function did not detect python, chooseMod() will only look for scripts ending in ".ps1" or ".psm" and ignore any ".py".<br>
 <br>
-	&emsp;<b>F.</b> scrollPage() = If you have more than 9 scripts in your nmods folder, a second "page" will be created in chooseMods().
+	&emsp;<b>F.</b> scrollPage() = If you have more than 9 scripts in your modules folder, a second "page" will be created in chooseMods().
 	The scrollPage() function is then used to switch between them when the user types 'p' into the main menu.<br>

 <br>
 <br>
 <b>II. validation.ps1</b><br>
 	&emsp;<b>A.</b> varCleanup() = Everytime a script exits and returns to the MACROSS menu, this function clears out the shared variables* to make sure they're ready to use with the next script<br>
 	&emsp;&emsp;<i>* the global $PROTOCULTURE value, which is the value all scripts look for as the IOC or element to investigate, does not get cleared until you do it manually from the menu, or you exit MACROSS.
-Be careful, as one of the framework's guidelines is to write your scripts so that they automatically act on, or at least are aware of, the existence of $PROTOCULTURE!</i> You can also uncomment the PROTOCULTURE line in the varCleanup function 	to have it cleared every time the main menu loads, if you prefer.<br>
+Be careful, as one of the framework's guidelines is to write your scripts so that they automatically act on, or at least are aware of, the existence of $PROTOCULTURE!
+You can also uncomment the PROTOCULTURE line in the varCleanup function to have it cleared every time the main menu loads, if you prefer.</i><br>
 <br>
 	&emsp;<b>B.</b> getThis() = This function will decode Base64 and Hexadecimal strings.
 Call it with your encoded string as the first param.
 	Leave the second param empty if decoding base64; if you are decoding hexadecimal you must pass it a '1' as your